8 1/2 year end tax tips

 With 30 June fast approached, its time to have a little think about your year end tax position.
-Some businesses have had a shocking financial year, while others have had one of the best ever.
-It’s been amazing to talk to clients and friends and hear how they have coped and thrived over the past year.
-But as we head towards the end of the financial year, its now time to start thinking about what your year end financial position looks like.
-Here are 9 1/2 year end tax tips for businesses to consider now, in order to get yourself prepared for year end.
-We also have year end Tax Tips for Individuals, which includes advice on working from home deductions.
+Its been a relatively slow year for tax changes, with the new Labour government taking a cautious approach to much needed tax reform.
+As we head towards the end of the financial year, its now time to start thinking about what your year end financial position looks like.
+Here are 8 1/2 year end tax tips for businesses to consider now, in order to get yourself prepared for year end.

 1. Bring forward deductions, push back revenue